It’s easy to find a Blood pressure monitor these days, but it’s not always easy to find one that delivers consistently reliable readings.

 It literally took me less than 5 minutes from initial setup to getting my first blood pressure measurement.

-The whole setup and get a BP reading process was extraordinarily user-friendly!!
+The whole setup and getting a BP reading process was extraordinarily user-friendly!!

 Important: When you take your BP readings, make sure to take a few readings as opposed to just one.
 I did find quite some variability in the readings in the span of a few minutes.
 My Systolic on the first reading was 125 and then jumped to 145 on a subsequent reading within a few minutes.